rashen33/contact-manager-backend/README.md

 # contact-manager-backend
-This is a contact manager api built using express, mongodbi and have used jwt authentication to authenticate a user.
+This is a contact manager api built using express, mongodb and have used jwt authentication to authenticate a user.

+//featutes